jonjamz/mino-cmf/README.md

 Routes
 ------
-Specify your routes in /routes/[route type].router.php
+Specify your routes in /routes/[route type].router.php, just look at the comments and the existing example code, you'll figure it out.

 API
 ---